 The company Metaverse Property, in addition to offering plots on the metaverses Decentraland, the Sandbox, Somnium, Upland, and Cryptovoxels, also provides leasing, property management, marketing, project development, and consulting services.
 The company has an investment project called REIT, where it reports the creation of the first virtual real estate investment trust on the metaverses mentioned above.
 Metaverse Property last week purchased 116 lots of virtual land in Decentraland’s Fashion Street Estate district for 618,000 MANA.
 At the close of the purchase, the MANA tokens were worth $2.4 million.

 Metaverses and NFTs are also widely used as marketing strategies by different consumer companies.
 The best example is Coca-Cola.
 The U.S. multinational beverage company launched its collection of NFTs with an avatar party on the rooftop of a building in the Decentraland metaverse.
 Thus, thanks to this party, Coca-Cola transferred much of its iconography to this metaverse.
 Coca-Cola has become one of the pioneers of metaadvertising.
 Other beverage companies such as Bacardi and Budweiser have also launched NFT collections.
 Currently, some say that Budweiser also wants to create its metaverse.

-Just as in real life, avatars also can go to a nightclub to socialize in virtual worlds.
-Amnesia Ibiza, one of the world's best-known nightclubs, held a big party on October 9 to celebrate the opening of its first utterly virtual nightclub in the Decentraland metaverse.
+As in real life, avatars can also go to a nightclub to socialize in virtual worlds.
+Amnesia Ibiza, one of the world’s best-known nightclubs, held a big party on October 9 to celebrate opening its first utterly virtual nightclub in the Decentraland metaverse.
 Like many other entertainment venues, Covid-19 forced Amnesia nightclub to close its doors.
 The owners of this iconic nightclub see metaverses as the future of virtual relationships.
-Within this space, avatars can listen to the songs of the world's top music artists and DJs.
+Within this space, avatars can listen to the songs of the world’s top music artists and DJs.

 Art and auctions